michelg10/build-a-bot/2 - What's Your Name?.md

 Our first Typebot greeted us quite merrily with a message and even an image, but it wasn't very smart.
 It never asked us anything, and every time we re-play the bot, it did and said the **exact same thing**.

 We'll be changing that up with a bot that asks for your name and greets you with the name that you provided using the power of *variables* (which you might recognize from programming and lightly from math.
 Don't worry!
 No cryptic code here!).
 [Here's a preview of the final bot we'll have by the end of this section](https://bot.lilie.link/what-s-your-name-oz4ezh8).
-Feel free to try it out before continnuing reading!
+Feel free to try it out before continuing reading!

 ---